-For this reason we published an article on freeze control and also talked about the importance of wind measurement in agriculture.
-If wind is a solution to counter frost, it also helps to develop farms.
-Indeed, wind measurement helps save resources used during spreading or spraying.
+That’s why we published an article on frost risk management and also talked about the importance of wind measurement in agriculture.
+If wind is a solution to prevent from frost risk, it also helps to develop agricultural operations.
+In fact, measuring the wind helps to save resources used during spreading or spraying.

 What is precision agriculture ?

-According to the media The Horizons, precision agriculture is based on the use of new technologies to increase a plot’s yields while reducing energy and input consumption.
+According to the media The Horizons, precision agriculture is based on the use of new technologies to increase the yield of a land plot while reducing energy and input consumption.

-The goal is to be just as productive with fewer resources or else to have a more sustainable production.
+The goal is to be as productive with fewer resources or to have a more sustainable production.

-Through decision support tools such as web or mobile applications, farmers have the ability to access data from :
+Through decision-making tools such as web or mobile applications, farmers have the ability to access the data from :

 - connected sensors.